 I have a daily ritual which is very important to me.
 Balou and I spent our morning in nature (the beach or woods).
 We walk and everything slows down.
 It opens space, space for me to think and feel.
 When I walk my inspiration comes naturally to me.

 Late morning I arrive at the studio and start with a rough sketch.
 About the time the sketch is done, I usually feel the urge for a coffee and make my way to my favorite local coffee shop.
 Returning back at the studio it is time to paint.
 But not before I put on some good music.
 Lately I find that ‘Perlas’ fits perfectly with my working flow.

 The sketch made earlier is a guidance, but I feel free to let the moment take me in a new direction.
 I go with intuition and what feels right at that time.
 Like mentioned before its important for me to work fast, because the energy will change eventually.

-What are your motivation forces?
-And the artists who have been and are an influence for you?
 My motivation is to express myself and discover what that means.
 As a kid I was dreamy and not present.
 I expressed myself in creative ways like painting and dancing.
 So it is something I cherish now that I am older.
 Artists as Marlene Dumas, Modigliani and Gauguin are big inspirations.
 Especially Marlene Dumas I love for her authenticity.
 She paints about difficult matters in the most beautiful way.
 She gives me the idea that she is free in her creativity.
 That’s my ultimate goal.
 To be free in creating what you want without fear.

 My studio is in the center of Amsterdam close to the Rijksmuseum, and about a 30 min walk from my home.
 It’s an old dance studio.
 Its spacious, has lots of windows and the light is amazing.
 The mirrors and dance barre are still there and reminds me of my childhood.
 So often when I have a break I let my body respond to the music and dance!